 This is gonna be great!

 Just for fun, here is a video from 2011 of my oldest two, reading from the Bible, Exodus 15:25 to 16:10, during school.
 This was unrehearsed – I just remembered that I should get some video and grabbed the camera.
-Caroline is 6 here and had been reading since 16 months of age.
-Janelle who reads first, had been reading since 9 months and had just had her 5th birthday before this video.
+Miss J who reads first, had been reading since 9 months and had just had her 5th birthday before this video.
+Miss C is 6 here and had been reading since 16 months of age.
 Please excuse their little brother asking to go play in the mud! (:

 This is what they were reading: